Stinger Detox Review – Quick Notes

-The official Stinger Detox website has an impressive list of products, including SuperMAXX Detox Accelerator, Folli-Kleen Hair Cleanser, Mouthwash, and Whole-Body Cleanser in caplet form (if you don’t want to consume the liquid version), they seem to be little more than dietary supplements.
+Even though the official Stinger Detox website has an impressive list of products, including SuperMAXX Detox Accelerator, Folli-Kleen Hair Cleanser, Mouthwash, and Whole-Body Cleanser in caplet form (if you don’t want to consume the liquid version), they seem to be little more than dietary supplements.
 They contain no noticeable THC-eliminating mechanisms or ingredients.

-I noticed that the product reviews on the website don’t ‘fit’ with those I found on Amazon.
-Practically every item on the website has a 5-star review but on Amazon, some of these products have an average of below three stars.
-While we don’t expect companies to post a large number of negative reviews, it would be nice to post a few for the sake of balance.
-Only allowing positive reviews is misleading in the extreme.
+Furthermore, we noticed that the product reviews on the brand’s official website don’t match up with the reviews we read on Amazon.
+Practically every item on the website has a 5-star review, but on Amazon, many of the products have an average of below three stars.
+While we don’t expect companies to post a large number of negative reviews on their own website, it would be nice if they could be a little more transparent.
+Only allowing positive reviews is misleading, to say the least.

-To be honest, I was less than impressed with Stinger Detox from the outset, especially considering I was unable to find any information about the company on its site.
+To be honest, we were unimpressed with Stinger Detox products from the outset, especially considering we could not find any information about the company on its site.
 When was it founded, for example?
 And by whom?
 These are basic details one would expect any reputable company to divulge.
-Also, you only learn the ingredients after buying the products because that data is not visible on the website.
+Also, you only learn the ingredients after buying the products, since that data is not visible on the website.

 Overall, there is little to recommend Stinger Detox as either a cleanser or a means of passing your drug test.
-If you are a marijuana user and need to get ‘clean’, carefully controlled dilution is a much better option.
-If you are a moderate or light smoker and Stinger’s products work, it is probably as much to do with the amount of water you drink than what is inside the bottle.
+If you are a marijuana user and need to get ‘clean’ quickly, a carefully controlled dilution is a much better option.
+If you are a light smoker, Stinger’s products may work, but it is probably as much to do with the amount of water you drink than what is inside the bottle.

 (Final Rating: 3/10) Stinger Detox is no bueno… so what should you use instead?